Family and Consumer Sciences (FACS)

 This course includes choice, purchase, preparation and service of meals in hospitality settings.
 Through laboratory experiences emphasis is given to table settings and appointments, various forms of meal service and special occasion functions.
 The importance of acceptable social procedures and aesthetic values related to the above activities are stressed.
 (3-2).
 Offered spring semesters.

-Industry techniques in the construction and fit of garments from original designs.
+Use of industry techniques in the construction and fit of garments from original designs is the focus of this course.
 Construction using superior quality techniques is emphasized.
 Students develop skills in use of apparel production equipment.
 (2-2).
 Offered fall semesters.

 Prerequisite: FACS 1330, FACS 1360, and FACS 2369.

 This course provides basic principles of light and color, measurement and control of light as applied to human needs in both residential and commercial interiors.
 Environmental systems for day lighting and solar design are studied.
 (3-0).
 Offered fall semesters.